(214) 390-7947 (Overseas Callers)

 What happens if I miss a flight or arrive late?

-If you were to miss your flight or arrive late into the San Jose Airport, then you could contact us as soon as possible either by contacting our in-country coordinator or getting in touch with our office staff via email or telephone.
+If you were to miss your flight or arrive late at the San Jose Airport, then you could contact us as soon as possible, either by contacting our in-country coordinator or getting in touch with our office staff via email or telephone.
 We will then arrange a new pick-up time for you.

 It’s very easy to get to your accommodation from the San Jose Airport once you have landed.
-Your accommodation which can be our volunteer hostel or a hotel you chose to stay in can be reached by hiring a taxi.
-You simply need to have the address of our volunteer hostel and tell the driver of a local cab to take you there if you have not connected with IFRE’s local representative before the start of your volunteer project in Costa Rica.
+Your accommodation can be reached by hiring a taxi.
+You simply need to have the address of and tell the driver of a local cab to take you there if you have not connected with IFRE’s local representative before the start of your volunteer project in Costa Rica.
 You will also have the representative’s phone number, so you can call them.

 Who will come to pick me up?
 How do I recognize the person at the airport?

 If my volunteer program begins on Monday, when should I arrive?
-If I want to arrive earlier than then my assignment begins, where do I stay and who will organize the accommodations?
+If I want to arrive earlier than when my assignment begins, where do I stay, and who will organize the accommodations?
 Does it cost me extra?

 We recommend you arrive in San Jose on Sunday as all of our Costa Rica volunteer experiences begin on Monday.
 Arriving on Sunday will leave you some time to relax and gather yourself before the start of your volunteer program the next day.
-But if you decide to arrive earlier than the start date of your assignment, you will be responsible for getting a hotel room and paying for this extra expense.
-Be sure to inform our in-country coordinator of your plans.
+But if you decide to arrive earlier than the start date of your assignment, you will be responsible for getting a hotel room and paying for this extra expense OR our country team can arrange the accommodation at the same place where you will be staying during the project.
+Please be sure to inform our in-country coordinator of your plans.

 Who will bring me to the airport for my departure after completing my volunteer work?